 - Authors should take reasonable precautions to preserve the integrity of the blind review process and avoid potential conflicts of interest in the submission process.
 This includes not requesting as reviewers people who have previously seen the paper, previous or current coauthors, or colleagues at the authors’ institutions.
 The editors are not obliged to accept the author’s suggestions for preferred or non-preferred reviewers.
 Authors should also refrain from requesting handling editors who would have a conflict of interest in handling the paper.
 Please remove submitted manuscripts from public websites during the review process to the degree that is possible.

 - Cover letter: Please copy and paste a cover letter into the submission form that lists people who have already viewed the paper, members of thesis committees and colleagues who would have a conflict of interest in reviewing the paper, and any other circumstances that might affect the integrity of the blind review process.
-Authors should use the cover letter to tell the editor whether any of the data in a submitted manuscript have been published elsewhere or are used in manuscripts under review in another outlet.
 It is not useful to include a description or summary of the paper in the cover letter.
+Authors should use the cover letter to tell the editor whether any of the data in a submitted manuscript have been published elsewhere or are used in manuscripts under review in another outlet and how the submitted manuscript differs.
+Authors are asked to upload manuscripts using the same data and under review elsewhere as part of their ASQ submission, using the file designation “Additional Editorial File.”
+Files with this designation will be available to the editors but not to reviewers.

 Manuscript Preparation Guidelines